teaching & coaching

 Editorial Jeannine has worked as an editor for regional and national magazines and publishers, and has won awards from the Medill School of Journalism for editing.
 Jeannine also has extensive experience with long-term and book-length projects (coaching, collaborative writing, ghosting, developmental editing, and manuscript evaluation and critique).
 In-person or distance.
 Rate: by the project.

-Academic Jeannine works with students, from middle-schoolers through PhD candidates.
-At the University of Minnesota, she helps faculty members in the School of Public Health shape manuscripts top peer-reviewed science journals.
-She has also helped faculty revise book manuscripts in order to meet publication standards for major publishers.
+Academic Jeannine works with students, from middle-schoolers through PhD candidates, as well as with faculty.
+At the University of Minnesota, she helps faculty members in the School of Public Health shape manuscripts for high-level peer-reviewed science journals.
+She has also helped faculty write and revise book manuscripts in order to meet publication standards for major publishers.
 Rate: $110/hour

 Other No two projects are alike.
 The easiest way to determine the best way to work together is through conversation.
 Email Jeannine for more information or call 612-801-2566 for a free consultation about your project or visit her website for more about her work.